johnalison/obsidian-notes/Journal/5 February 2025 Wednesday.md

 [[CAM Turnaround Report]]

 Chat AE:
-- Limits  5.5 SM with correct normalization!
+- Limits  5.5× SM with correct normalization!
 - Had chat with reAna ... need to plan next steps

 # Aishik Ghosh  Seminar
 - 10e4 NN !
-- Model effect of systematic uncertianties in the full phase space using NN
+- Model effect of systematic uncertainties in the full phase space using NN
 - Shows improvement of high-D over 1D...
 Not clear how much improvement there would be eg: over 2D.
 - [[Correct background bias in full dimensional space]]